y252328/Instagram_Download_Button/README.md

 > Note: This script only tests on Chrome ~~, Edge, and Firefox~~ with Tampermonkey on Windows 10 1903 64-bit.

 ## Caution
+* Some user feedback that account be logged out when this script is enabled, please disable this script if you meet a similar issue.
 * There is some feedback provided by users that Instagram will block your account for a few hours (maybe longer) if you download too much media in a short time.
 So please mind the download number.
 * Doesn't support reels page (i.e., `https://www.instagram.com/reels/`)

 ## Issues
+* May be loged out when this script enabled
 * May break the layout
 * May not work on in private account post due to no share button
 * May not work with saved posts